Oleksii-Op/Oleksii-Op/README.md

   persistence, and unwavering dedication.
 Consistency and perseverance are key factors that pave the path to success, allowing one to overcome obstacles towards the desired outcome.

-My [CodeWars](https://www.codewars.com/users/Oleksii%20J.) account where I solve interesting tasks and train my decomposition techniques and problem-solving ability.
+My [CodeWars](https://www.codewars.com/users/Oleksii%20J.) account where I solve interesting tasks and train my problem-solving ability.
   Sometimes I can find unique and new solutions I've never seen before, take notes, and implement them in my projects 😉.

 <!---